 A contract is a legally binding agreement between parties to do or not do something.
 Businesses enter into contracts for many reasons.
 A businessperson should have a good understanding of contract law, therefore, to succeed in business.
 Initially, there are several factors to consider to determine whether a contract has been made.
-Once a contract has been created, it must be seen if there are any issues that question its validity.
+Once a contract has been created, it must be determined if there are any issues that question its validity.
 Finally, if there has been a breach of the contract, there is a question of whether damages have occurred.

 This area summarizes the elements of a contract, who can enter into contracts on behalf of a company, factors that may affect validity of a contract, and recovering damages if a contract is breached.
 One should always read and understand a document before signing it.
 Before a businessperson enters into a contract with major implications, he or she should consult an experienced attorney in the field.

 There are three elements that must be present for a contract to exist: offer, acceptance and consideration.

 The second requirement for a valid contract is acceptance of the offer.
 In order for an acceptance of an offer to be effective, it must be made while the offer is still open.
 In some situations, the company making the offer gives a definite time frame: "My company will sell you this widget for $1,000, but you must decide whether to buy it within four days."
 Other ways an offer may end include: the offer is withdrawn, the person who receives the offer rejects it, a reasonable amount of time passes after the offer is made, or the subject matter of the offer is destroyed prior to acceptance.